 A new brand of canna-bullshit has developed in the last year or so with the recent influx of purveyors of landrace seeds.
 Their more modern fabrications involve creating a fictitious mystical aura or sense of ecological urgency around landraces.
 To what exent these market-savvy ‘strain hunters’ believe their own stories it’s hard to say.
 But I suspect there’s an element of consciously swamping the online landrace space with misinformation.
 Sellers benefit from having a customer base that’s confused or clueless.
 In this disoriented state, people are much easier to punt seeds to.

 A group of Indian collectors have recently put about the idea that flooding and drought on the Ganges Plain pose an existential threat to its ruderal Cannabis, which grows more or less everywhere north of the Ganges River and into the Himalaya.
 Whether they believe it themselves, this is a very convenient narrative as it means they can offload seeds easily collected from the ruderal stands rife in and around every north Indian town or field.
-What these recent batches sold for I don’t know, but prices at some landrace sites and communities range up to USD200 for a few seeds.
-There can be no doubt of the importance of ruderal landrace populations as stores of genetic variation and adaptation.
+What these recent batches sold for I don’t know, but prices at some landrace sites and communities range up to 200 USD for a few seeds.
+There can be no doubt of the importance of wild-type Cannabis populations as stores of genetic variation and adaptation.
 But this looks a lot like cynical money-grubbing.
-It’s dishonest to present what’s just north Indian ‘ditch weed’ as in any way endangered, as anyone who’s visited or lived in these regions knows.
+It’s dishonest to present what’s just north Indian ‘ditch weed’ as in any way endangered [wrong, see here], as anyone who’s visited or lived in these regions knows.

 The online influx of misinformation has hit ethnobotany too.
 A prominent new Instagram strain hunter recently claimed that the name Nanda Devi should only be used for strains from the Chamoli District of the Garhwal Himalaya.
 This is a minor instance among more serious misinformation put about by these groups (e.g., that Parvati Valley populations are unaffacted by introduced hybrids or that the Sheelavathi mafia hybrid is a pure landrace), but getting to the truth behind this claim leads us deep into Himalayan cannabis culture on a journey that I figured is worth sharing here.

 Several years ago, I gave the name ‘Nanda Devi‘ to a charas landrace that’s specific to a handful of villages on the eastern flank of the Nanda Devi Sanctuary in the Kumaon Himalaya, which neighbours Garhwal.
 I did this because the farmers have no name for their strain.
 This is typical in the Himalaya.
 For most villagers, any plant is just ‘bhang’, Cannabis, and that’s about as far as naming normally goes.
 In so far as the Himalaya has anything akin to strain names there are terms that serve to differentiate multipurpose cultigens (for fibre, seeds, and resin) from specialised charas cultigens.
 In some areas of Kumaon, multipurpose strains or types are known as ‘dati’.
-In Parvati Valley the name ‘bhagircha’ is sometimes used and I was told means ‘plant for rubbing’.
+For more specialised crops, in Parvati Valley the name ‘bhagicha’ is sometimes used and I was told means ‘plant for rubbing’ [‘garden’ in Hindi; apparently it may mean cultivated crop or something similar, see comments below].
 I named the charas landrace I collected simply so that collectors could identify it.
 Because the Goddess (Devi, Nanda Devi, Durga, Kali) plays a major role in the Kumaoni way of life and landscape, ‘Nanda Devi’ seemed an obvious choice.
 The peaks of her sacred mountain are visible on the skyline throughout most of Kumaon.
 The ancient Nanda Devi temple in Almora town is one of the most important in the region.
 The shakti peeth (power place) at Dunagiri is renowned among sadhus as a centre for practices focused on the Goddess.
 There are innumerable village shrines throughout these mountains dedicated to Kali and Durga.

 But this collector insisted that because the mountain is situated in Chamoli district then its name could only be used for strains that are from there.
 He went on to claim that farmers in Chamoli use the name Nanda Devi to refer to female Cannabis plants.
 On his own terms, his complaint didn’t make much sense: This was not a strain name, it seems, but something more like a term of endearment or reverence for female Cannabis plants.
 Still, he said he was from Joshimath, an important town in Chamoli, so in that respect at least his opinion carried a certain weight.

-Devata culture plays a major role in the life of Parvati Valley, where if you wander through the mountains you may well chance upon mountain shrines soaked in the drying blood of a recent animal sacrifice or even see an unfortunate sheep, goat, or buffalo meet its end.
-Parvati is famed for its charas, of course, but I’m yet to encounter devatas there that are connected with Cannabis cultivation.
+Devata culture likewise plays a major role in the life of Parvati Valley, where if you wander through the mountains you may well chance upon mountain shrines soaked in the drying blood of a recent animal sacrifice or even see an unfortunate sheep, goat, or buffalo meet its end.
+Parvati is famed for its charas, of course.
+But I’m yet to encounter devatas there that are connected with Cannabis cultivation.
 The same is true in Kumaon and Nepal.
-There’s as little link between these local deities and cannabis as there is between whisky production and Scottish Presbyterianism.
+There’s as little link between these local deities and cannabis as there is between whisky and Scottish Presbyterianism.

-Whether Devi herself is of truly Aryan lineage is another story, but apparently Himalayan Cannabis is not.
+Whether Devi herself is of truly ‘Aryan’ lineage is another story, but apparently—in a strictly Hindu sense of the word—Himalayan Cannabis is not.